 On Wednesday (Twilight Racing), racing is done under a handicap pointscore system.
-Division 2 races start at 5.55pm sharp (except Race 17 & 18 which start 30 minutes earlier).
-Five minute warning at 5.50pm and then a 5:4:1:0 start sequence.
+Division 2 races start at 6.00pm sharp (except usually for the last two races of the season which start 30 minutes earlier due to low light).
+Five minute warning at 5.55pm and then a 4:1:0 start sequence.

 The regular position of buoys is shown on the map below.

 PERSONAL FLOATATION DEVICES MUST BE WORN BY SAILORS AND COMMITTEE BOAT OFFICERS.

 Australian Sailing’s rules state that sailors racing in dinghies or off the beach boats must wear a lifejacket that is compliant with AS4758 or an equivalent international standard, such as EN393 or ISO 12402-5.
 Lifejackets that satisfy these standards will be clearly marked with the recognised mark of the standard they comply with.

 Australian state maritime regulators also require that lifejackets are compliant with a recognised standard.
 Sailors wearing non-compliant lifejackets risk fines from these regulatory bodies.

 ALL BOATS ARE TO HOLD A CURRENT THIRD PARTY INSURANCE POLICY FOR $5,000,000 MINIMUM.

 Members will be rostered on for Committee Boat duties during the season.
 If you cannot fulfil your rostered duty it is YOUR responsibility to swap with another member.